-Alternatively, if all of the adult beneficiaries agree to a proposed variation, the court can approve on behalf of certain persons (eg, minor or unborn beneficiaries) 'any arrangement varying or revoking all or any of the trusts or enlarging the powers of the trustees in managing or administering any of the property subject to the trust's, if effecting that arrangement 'would not be to the detriment of that person.'
+The TAL also, amongst other things, amended the variation jurisdiction at Section 72 of the Trusts Law.
+The court can approve on behalf of certain persons eg minor or unborn beneficiaries, "any arrangement varying or revoking all or any of the trusts or enlarging the powers of the trustees in managing or administering any of the property subject to the trusts", if effecting that arrangement "would not be to the detriment of that person".